nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 1. Follow these instructions to deploy the NGINX Ingress Controller into your cluster:  https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/

    **NOTE:** This Solution only works with `nginx-ingress` from NGINX.
-It will not work with the K8s Community version of Ingress, called ingress-nginx.
+It will not work with the Kubernetes Community version of Ingress, called ingress-nginx.

 1. If you are unsure which Ingress Controller you are running, check out the blog on nginx.com for more information: